 |Patients who meet the qualifying criteria for SD plasma (see above)||X|

-Guidelines for reversal of oral anticoagulant therapy using plasma or prothrombin complex concentrates (PCC) are available from the National Advisory Committee on Blood and Blood products.7 See also Chapter 17 of this Guide and/or the relevant Canadian Blood Services Circular of Information for the Use of Human Blood Components, Plasma Components, for further information.
+Guidelines for reversal of oral anticoagulant therapy using plasma or prothrombin complex concentrates (PCC) are available from the National Advisory Committee on Blood and Blood products.21 See also Chapter 17 of this Guide and/or the relevant Canadian Blood Services Circular of Information for the Use of Human Blood Components, Plasma Components, for further information.

-Hypovolemia without coagulation factor deficiencies should be treated with other plasma volume expanders such as 0.9% sodium chloride, Ringer’s lactate solution, albumin or hydroxyethyl starches.
+Hypovolemia without coagulation factor deficiencies should be treated with other plasma volume expanders such as 0.9% sodium chloride, Ringer’s lactate solution or albumin.
 See Chapter 3 of this Guide for more details on albumin and therapeutic alternatives to albumin.

-Do not use cryosupernatant plasma for conditions that require fibrinogen, Factor VIII or Von Willebrand factor replacement.
+Do not use CSP for conditions that require fibrinogen, factor VIII or Von Willebrand factor replacement.

 Dose and administration

-Plasma products must be ABO compatible with the recipient’s blood type but not necessarily be group specific (see Table 1).
-To be compatible, the plasma product should not contain ABO antibodies that may be incompatible with the ABO antigens on the patient’s red blood cells.
-If there is no ABO group available for the recipient, a typing will be required to determine compatibility or group AB plasma can be used, although for initial management of massive hemorrhage, many North American trauma centres use group A plasma over group AB plasma in their massive hemorrhage protocols; however, this is not yet standard practice across Canada”.
+Plasma components must be ABO compatible with the recipient but are not necessarily required to be group specific.
+In most clinical circumstances, the plasma component should not contain ABO antibodies that may be incompatible with the ABO antigens on the patient’s red blood cells.
+If there is no ABO group available for the recipient, a typing will be required to determine compatibility.
+Alternatively, group AB plasma can be used, although for initial management of massive hemorrhage, many North American trauma centres use group A plasma over group AB plasma in their massive hemorrhage protocols; however, this is not yet standard practice across Canada”.

-Upon completion of thawing, transfuse immediately or store plasma products in an alarmed, continuously monitored refrigerator at 1–6°C. Once thawed, plasma products cannot be refrozen; some institutions have a thawed plasma bank.
-FP, CSP, and AFFP anticoagulated with ACD-A can be stored up to five days; however, AFFP anticoagulated with sodium citrate) is collected in an open system and can be stored for only 24 hours (at 1–6°C) after thawing.
+Upon completion of thawing, transfuse immediately or store plasma components in an alarmed, continuously temperature-monitored refrigerator at 1–6°C. Once thawed, plasma components cannot be refrozen; some institutions have a thawed plasma bank.
+FP, CSP, and AFFP anticoagulated with ACD-A can be stored up to five days; however, AFFP anticoagulated with sodium citrate is collected in an open system and can be stored for only 24 hours (at 1–6°C) after thawing.

-If transfusion of the plasma unit will not be initiated promptly after removal from the temperature-controlled blood product refrigerator or storage/transportation device, it should be returned immediately to prevent waste.
-Blood products may be returned to inventory only if the bag is intact, passes a visual inspection and has maintained an acceptable temperature (See CSTM Standard 22.214.171.124 for more information).3 Frozen plasma, once thawed cannot be re-frozen but may be used for other patients requiring plasma until the post-thaw expiry is reached.
+If transfusion of the plasma unit will not be initiated promptly after removal from the temperature-controlled blood component refrigerator or storage/transportation device, it should be returned immediately to inventory to prevent waste.
+Blood components may be returned only if the bag is intact, passes a visual inspection and has maintained an acceptable temperature (See CSTM Standard 184.108.40.206 for more information).3 Frozen plasma, once thawed cannot be re-frozen but may be used for other patients requiring plasma until the post-thaw expiry is reached.

 Storage and transportation

-Frozen plasma products must be stored frozen at -18°C or colder in a controlled, monitored freezer for a maximum of 12 months (FP, AFFP, CSP) or four years (Octaplasma™).
-Product must not be out of the controlled blood storage freezer for longer than 30 minutes.
+Frozen plasma components must be stored frozen at -18°C or colder in a controlled, temperature-monitored freezer for a maximum of 12 months (FP, AFFP, CSP) or four years (Octaplasma™).
+Components must not be out of a temperature-controlled blood storage freezer for longer than 30 minutes.

 FP and AFFP may be used interchangeably depending on indication, supply and demand.

-SD plasma is available for specific indications as described above.
+SD plasma (Octaplasma™) is available for specific indications as described above.

 Vitamin K should be used for warfarin reversal when the patient is not bleeding and does not require an invasive procedure.
 Patients requiring rapid reversal of warfarin due to bleeding, bleeding risk or an urgent invasive procedure may benefit from use of a PCC along with Vitamin K. Practical guidance on warfarin reversal can be found on Treat the Bleed, an evidence-based, online resource for front-line physicians.

-Canadian Blood Services prepares Cryoprecipitate from slowly thawed FP that is centrifuged to separate the insoluble cryoprecipitate from the plasma.
-The plasma is removed and the insoluble cryoprecipitate is refrozen and labelled as cryoprecipitate.
+Canadian Blood Services prepares cryoprecipitate from slowly thawed FP that is centrifuged to separate the insoluble cryoprecipitate from the plasma.
+The plasma is removed, and the insoluble component is refrozen and labelled as cryoprecipitate.
 Typically, one unit of cryoprecipitate (10 ± 2 ml) is obtained from one unit of FP.
 Each unit of cryoprecipitate contains a mean of 285 (± 88) mg of fibrinogen.

-Over the last several years a number of factors have changed the clinical indications for the use of Cryoprecipitate.
-These factors include a better understanding of the coagulation system; more attention to the non-factor VIII factors within Cryoprecipitate; concern about viral inactivation; and the development of alternative products.
+Over the last several years, a number of factors have changed the clinical indications for the use of cryoprecipitate.
+These factors include a better understanding of the coagulation system, more attention to the non-factor VIII constituents within cryoprecipitate, concern about viral inactivation, and the development of alternative components.

 Cryoprecipitate should not be used to make fibrin glue.
-Virally inactivated commercial products should be purchased for this purpose.
+Virally inactivated commercial products should be used for this purpose.

 Dose and administration

-Group-specific Cryoprecipitate is not necessary outside of the pediatric setting, and should be considered according to local policy for pediatric recipients.
-Reading of chapters 9 and 13 of this Guide is recommended for detailed information on administration and on neonatal and pediatric transfusion, respectively.
+Group-specific cryoprecipitate is not necessary outside of the pediatric setting and should be considered according to local policy for pediatric recipients.
+Chapter 9 and Chapter 13 of this Guide are recommended for detailed information on blood administration and on neonatal and pediatric transfusion, respectively.

-Cryoprecipitate is often pooled by the hospital transfusion medicine service personnel or may be given sequentially.
+Cryoprecipitate is often pooled by hospital transfusion medicine service personnel or may be given as individual units sequentially.
 Small quantities of normal saline are introduced to rinse each bag in the pooling process.
-Pooled Cryoprecipitate may have a single pool number and the label will indicate the number of units in the pool.
+Pooled cryoprecipitate may have a single pool number and the label will indicate the number of units in the pool.
 This number and the number of units in the pool must be documented.
 If no pool number exists, each donor unit number must be documented on the medical record.
-If the Cryoprecipitate is pooled, all units will have been opened and must be used within four hours.
+If the cryoprecipitate is pooled, all units will have been opened and must be used within four hours.

-Cryoprecipitate may be administered through a blood administration set with a standard blood filter or as a bolus injection by trained personnel.
+Cryoprecipitate may be administered through a blood administration set with a standard blood filter or as a filtered bolus injection by trained personnel.
 Infusion should be as rapid as can be tolerated by the patient or as specified by the ordering physician.
-See the Circular of Information on plasma components for further information.

 Storage and transportation

-Cryoprecipitate must be stored frozen at -18°C or colder in a controlled, monitored freezer for a maximum of 12 months.
-Product must not be out of the controlled blood storage freezer for longer than 30 minutes and cannot be refrozen.
-If the transfusion will not be initiated promptly after removal from the temperature-controlled blood product storage device, the product should be returned immediately to prevent deterioration and waste (CSTM Standard 220.127.116.11).3 Once thawed, cryoprecipitate should be stored at 20-24°C, and transfused within 4 hours.
+Cryoprecipitate must be stored frozen at -18°C or colder in a temperature controlled, monitored freezer for a maximum of 12 months.
+Components must not be out of the temperature-controlled blood storage freezer for longer than 30 minutes and cannot be refrozen.
+If the transfusion will not be initiated promptly after removal from the temperature controlled blood component storage device, the component should be returned immediately to prevent deterioration and waste (CSTM Standard 220.127.116.11).3 Once thawed, cryoprecipitate should be stored at 20-24°C, and transfused within 4 hours.

 Continuing Professional Development Credits